 How to save on car insurance with a speeding ticket

 - Shop around: Every company has its own rating system, which means some companies might rate your speeding ticket more heavily than others.
 Researching other insurance companies and obtaining quotes from several companies might help you find a carrier that offers you the same coverage for less.

 - Take a defensive driving course: Some auto insurers offer a discount for drivers who complete an approved defensive driving course or a driver’s education program.
 This discount is not available from all companies or in all states, so be sure to talk to a representative from your company or your insurance agent before you sign up for a course.

-- Take advantage of discounts: Most companies offer discounts to help drivers save on their auto insurance.
-In addition to the bundling discount, some common savings opportunities include going paperless, signing up for a usage-based insurance telematics program, being a good student and having a vehicle that is equipped with certain safety features.
+- Take advantage of discounts: Most companies offer car insurance discounts to help drivers save on their auto insurance.
+In addition to the bundling discount, some common savings opportunities include paying in full, signing up for paperless bills and statements, enrolling in a telematics program and driving a fewer-than-average number of miles per year.

 Frequently asked questions